lluci/anchor/Roadmap.md

 #### #NormalMode Habit Panel (aka. cards)

+    - #fix #UX The notifications of the habit should stop once the user set the habit as Done.
     - #fix #UI The normal mode tasks are not visible on iPhone Safari.
     - #Impro #UI Add a flag to identify the cards that are indispensable in the Normal mode.
     - #Fix #UI Edit button ins't changing the color of the badge when clicked. (the issue happen only on the first card).